WBJacobs/flat-project/README.md

 # flat-project

-`flat-project` is a command-line tool that generates a flat structure of your project and creates a tree view.
+`flat-project` is a command-line tool that generates a flat structure of your project and creates a tree view to easily visual it.
 It's useful for getting a quick overview of your project structure or for creating a simplified version of your project directory.
+I've personally been using it to quickly upload files for a project on [claude.ai](https://www.claude.ai).

 ## Installation